zapier/zapier-platform/packages/cli/docs/cli.md

 **Flags**
 * `--user` | Migrates all of a users' Private Zaps within all accounts for which the specified user is a member
 * `--account` | Migrates all of a users' Zaps, Private & Shared, within all accounts for which the specified user is a member
+* `--includeAllCompatibleVersions` | Schedules the migration of other compatible versions besides the 'fromVersion', if any are available.
+Compatible versions are those that are older than the 'fromVersion' but still share the same major version number as the 'fromVersion'.
 * `-d, --debug` | Show extra debugging output.

 **Examples**